 All stockholders and beneficial owners may access the proxy materials at www.proxydocs.com/SHCR.
-In addition, this Proxy Statement and our 2021 Annual Report to Stockholders are available on our investor relations website located at investor relations website located at investor sharecare.com.
-If you would like to receive a paper copy of our proxy materials at no charge, please write to Sharecare, Inc., 255 East Paces Ferry Road NE, Suite 700.
-Atlanta, GA, 30305, Attention: Secretary.
+In addition, this Proxy Statement and our 2021 Annual Report to Stockholders are available on our investor relations website located at investors.sharecare.com.
+If you would like to receive a paper copy of our proxy materials at no charge, please write to Sharecare, Inc., 255 East Paces Ferry Road NE, Suite 700, Atlanta, GA, 30305, Attention: Secretary.